 Digital X-Rays for Children in Alpharetta, Johns Creek and Roswell, GA

 Why Do Pediatric Dentists Use X-Rays?

 X-rays are a fundamental part of a pediatric dentist’s ability to diagnose and monitor the health of children’s dental health.
-Examinations that only rely on the visual examination of the doctor is not enough, because there are some aspects that the eye cannot see.
+Examinations that only rely on the visual examination of the doctor are not enough, because there are some aspects that the eye cannot see.

-By taking x-rays, pediatric dentists will then be able to see much more, including:
+By taking X-rays, Alpharetta pediatric dentists will then be able to see much more, including: